arangodb-helper/arangodb/README.md

 * `--log.rotate-files-to-keep=int`

-set the number of old log files to keep when rotating log files of server components.
+set the number of old log files to keep when rotating log files of server components (default 5).

 * `--log.rotate-interval=duration`